renaldybrada/random-tweet/readme.md

 # New Features!

 Now you can accessing your account via CLI.
-Basically the feature is play twitter on your terminal.
+Basically the idea is browsing twitter on your terminal.
 The key features are :

   - Show your home timeline : including your tweets and your following tweets
   - Show specified user timeline